Many hands make light work.

 Bleachers: Clean off the bleachers before games.
 Wipe down if wet from rain.
 Rope off seating for band from crowd.

 Water: Put water and ice in coolers and get over to the field.
 If you sign up for water duty please either bring bags of ice (4 bags) or get ice from the Athletic Training Room in the school.
-There are 141 kids.
-Bring a lot over to the field.
-Encourage them to drink water.
+Encourage band members to drink water.
 It is very important they all stay hydrated.
 Re-stock water as nec.

 Stop Sign Holders: Hold stop signs to stop traffic on the band's way to and from the field when crossing Shelby Road in front of the school.
 Three going over to the field - one at foot of north entrance driveway, one to block subdivision to side of field & one by field side gate where band enters stadium.
 Also over in the bleacher area when the band is performing pre-game.
 Make sure the drum majors have area clear to conduct from.

 Uniforms: Marching Band uniforms do not go home with students.
 They check them out when they arrive for a game/event.
 Afterwards they turn them back in.
 A team of four to six people help check the uniforms in and out.
 Also, help with buckets and plumes.
 Raincoats if used.
 Afterwards, they help collect and make sure everything is turned in, hung properly and that any cleaning/damage items are handled.
-In addition, a Unform Coordinator who organizes fittings/tracks inventory.
+In addition, a Uniform Coordinator who organizes fittings/tracks inventory.
+NOTE: Mrs. Fullmer will be stepping down after 2019/2020.
+Would be good to have someone shadow her & take over when she "graduates"